 Paloma, 38, is a senior attorney at a prestigious law firm.
 Her days are filled with client meetings, court appearances, and late nights drafting briefs.
 On paper, she is the picture of competence and success.
 Yet beneath that exterior, Paloma carries a quiet, persistent grief.
 After years of trying and several miscarriages, she has accepted that biological motherhood may not be part of her future.

-Paloma’s grief is complicated — she mourns not just the loss of a child but the entire imagined life: the lullabies, the school plays, the family traditions she thought she would create.
+Paloma’s grief is complicated.
+She mourns not just the loss of a child but the entire imagined life: the lullabies, the school plays, the family traditions she thought she would create.

-Her nervous system often shifts into freeze — a numbness that surfaces in meetings or social events, leaving her feeling “behind glass,” disconnected from the present.
+Her nervous system often shifts into freeze.
+A numbness that surfaces in meetings or social events, leaving her feeling “behind glass,” disconnected from the present.
 She experiences waves of shame, wondering if she is “less than” other women, despite her accomplishments.

 Clinical Vignette: In therapy, Paloma describes a recent holiday gathering where she felt invisible among relatives who asked about grandchildren.
 Her heart raced, her throat tightened, and she excused herself to the bathroom to breathe.
 These somatic symptoms reflect her nervous system’s activation in response to ambiguous loss and social shame.